Twister1002/overwatch-pugs/README.md

 ## Version 1.2.5
 - Fixed issue with updating player data not adding ids and names
+- Now deletes messaged by users when setting their data

 ## Version 1.2.4
 - Fixed bug where valorant would attempt to make a match when not enough players are queued